TAPR/TICC/README.md

 Sub-nanosecond time interval counter built on a shield for the Arduino Mega 2560.

+NOTE: Going forward, "main" branch is current development branch.
+Each release is in its own branch named with version number.

 11 September 2025: New firmware version (beta) that adds/fixes:
 * Timestamps don't overflow for 68 years
 * Fix to bug in printing long timestamps (misplaced "-" sign)
 * Fully rework menu system with submenus and multiple command execution for scripting
-@ Optimizations and bug fixes:
+* Optimizations and bug fixes:
   * Fix to longstanding kludge in TDC7200 interrupt handling
   * Changed most 64 bit arithmetic to 32 bit for speed
   * Reworked print routines for speed